Arthur Toedtman Memorial Scholarship

 Throughout my high school career, I have worked hard to graduate with a 4.1 gpa.
 I have taken advantage of clubs, honors programs, sports, and other extracurricular activities every step of the way.

 I was a three-sport varsity athlete.
-I played soccer, basketball and baseball at a class 6 high school— Blue Springs South.
-I was a member of National Honor Society, and an elected member of the Senate Leadership Program, I have completed my A+ Tutor Program hours.
+I played soccer, basketball, and baseball at a class 6 high school— Blue Springs South.
+I was a member of the National Honor Society and an elected member of the Senate Leadership Program, I have completed my A+ Tutor Program hours.

 With sports, I have learned about what it means to be a good team member and to never give up.
 I have been on winning teams and losing teams.
 I think it true about what they say when you lose.
 It does build character.
 It teaches you about life and about being a good sport on and off the field.